-For years one through year five after Site stabilization, the soil cap, perimeter fence, and Site access will be inspected for signs of disrepair quarterly for the first year, and semiannually thereafter through year five unless modified by the NYSDEC.
-Inspections will include the following:
+For years one through year five after Site stabilization, the soil cap, perimeter fence, and Site access will be inspected for signs of disrepair quarterly for the first year, and semi-annually thereafter through year five.
+An additional period of five years at 15-month intervals was added per the NYSDEC April 19, 2021, (2020) PRR acceptance letter.
+Unless modified by the NYSDEC.
+Inspections and reporting will include the following: